Meet Kash: CTO of Perfitly

 What does that mean in day‐to‐day terms?

-Some parts of my job are predictable—I’m in charge of technology development, and our long-term technology strategies, so I with both the Montreal and the New York teams.
+Some parts of my job are predictable—I’m in charge of technology development, and our long-term technology strategies, so I work with both the Montreal and the New York teams.

 But, day‐to‐day, I wind up troubleshooting problems that I would never have imagined when we first launched the company.